Doctors fear more death as Dakotas experience virus ‘sorrow’

 SIOUX FALLS, S.D.
-(AP) — With coronavirus cases running rampant in the Dakotas and elected leaders refusing to forcefully intervene, the burden of pushing people to take the virus seriously has increasingly been put on the families of those killed.
+(AP) — With coronavirus cases running rampant in the Dakotas and elected leaders refusing to forcefully intervene, the burden of pushing people to take the virus seriously has increasingly been put on the families of those who have died.

 The ranks of those who know what it means to lose someone they love to COVID-19 are on the rise.
 North Dakota and South Dakota have the nation’s worst rate of deaths per capita over the last 30 days.
 Despite advances in treating COVID-19 patients, hundreds more people have died in recent weeks than during any other period — a grim exclamation point on the virus outbreak slamming the northern Plains and Upper Midwest.